 RUSA congratulates the riders who earned the K-Hound Award.

-There is no need to apply for the K-Hound award to be listed on the K-Hound page, but if you want to purchase a physical award please apply here
+There is no need to apply for the K-Hound award unless using foreign 1,200km events.
+To do so, please apply here